dpvtank/Balzac/_drafts/2020-06-29-reimagining-linkedin.md

 This spam filled experience is not just limited to our inbox either.
 It extends to our feed as well, as I've already discussed above.

+**TL;DR**: LinkedIn core problem is in making the end user the product, but without providing enough value to her.
+It doesn't allow authentic connections.
+By not being able to differentiate types of relationships you can have and degrees with which you want to connect with someone, your experience ends up being superficial.
+The same goes for your profile, which has to be static and one-sided to get recruited in the job you have, not the job you want.
+Finally, it doesn't allow the best profiles to rise to the top for even recruiting, favoring those who are LinkedIn optimizers, not necessarily the best qualified people.

+To re-make LinkedIn, we need to first understand what the Future of Work is going to look like.

 # The Future of Work